Prasanna-icefire/Vehicle_Pedestrians_detector_droneClips/README.md

 https://www.dropbox.com/s/w0t148ig7us67es/res.avi?dl=0
-The above link is the result of how detections are haooening in videos
+The above link is the result of how detections are happening in videos